idleberg/WebDAV-Connect.scpt/README.md

 1. Download `WebDAV-Connect.scpt`
 2. Edit server settings in an editor of your choice
-3. Execute script or save as `.app`
+3. Use the AppleScript Editor to save the script as `.app`
+4. Execute your app

 ## License